Frequently Asked Questions (FAQs)

 Under the CPRA, all records maintained by the University are potentially subject to disclosure unless they fall into an authorized exception.
 Any member of the public can make a request for records under the CPRA.

 Under the IPA, the public has very limited rights to personal information about another individual.
 Personal information is defined as any information maintained by the University that identifies or describes an individual.
 Most personal information is considered confidential and not disclosable to the public.
-However, individuals have the right to access personal information about themselves held by the University with few exceptions.
+However, individuals have the right to access certain personal information about themselves held by the University with few exceptions.
 Proof of identification is required when releasing records made under the IPA.

 Does the PRO process Freedom of Information Act (FOIA) requests?